okyeron/neotrellis-monome/neotrellis_monome_m0/README.md

 Neotrellis Grid Code for Adafruit M0 and M4 controllers.

-Note - To compile this source and have it work properly, this requires some changes to the underlying libraries (replacing the Adafruit_USBD_Device library deep in the adafruit/arduino core libraries).
+Be sure you're updated to the most recent TinyUSB library version.

 ## Adafruit Kit